top of page

 • Borosilicate Glass Teapot with Stainless Steel Filter

-• Paper Teabags: eco-friendly, unsealed, non-bleached recycled wood pulp
+• Paper Teabags: eco-friendly, unsealed, non-bleached recycled wood pulp (currently not in stock)

 bottom of page